 So let's start by breaking down their menu in stages, beginning with the drinks.
 I’ve seen wines poured, mixed drinks come out and shots.
 I’ve even seen a few sodas emerge from the “black curtain,” but all I ever order is the Mai Tai….because nothing else matters.
 They offer a small for the amateurs and a large for everyone else.
 The Marc’s Mai Tai is major.
 They’re magnificently potent and they’re presented to you with these mesmerizing swirls of brown rum throughout.
 Sometimes you don’t need the next best thing when you can simply enjoy the classics done right!
 These are lethal, I highly suggest you drink these responsibly as even on a full stomach they’re on another level.

 Marc’s is generous with their portions so I’m not really sure why I even order their appetizers.
-Actually I do know, I’m greedy.
+Actually, I do know: I’m greedy.
 The sautéed shrimp is a great choice, it’s packed with such tremendous flavor I’m sort of inclined to believe they sauté them in bacon drippings.
 The smoked salmon appetizer is done so clean and well.
-There’s some really tasty healthy options too if you’re pretend dieting, such as the Cucumber Seaweed Salad or the Miso Soup.
-Moment of silence for Marc’s fried rice though.
+There are some really tasty, healthy options too on your pretend-diet, such as the Cucumber Seaweed Salad or the Miso Soup.
+Moment of silence for Marc’s fried rice, though.
 The fried rice is flavorful, it’s delicious, it’s also enough to be an entrée in itself but, yeah right.
 You can order it with various meats: shrimp, chicken, beef, and scallops.
 I’ve had them all, none have disappointed me.
-I’m by no means a vegetarian but lately I’ve been skipping the meat altogether and ordering the vegetable fried rice and it satisfies me just the same.
+I’m by no means a vegetarian but lately, I’ve been skipping the meat altogether and ordering the vegetable fried rice and it satisfies me just the same.
 It also has asparagus spears in it … need I say more?
-I recently lunched with a friend that requested a custom order of scallop and shrimp fried rice that I just kind of longingly stared at wishing I had of thought of it first.
+I recently lunched with a friend that requested a custom order of scallop and shrimp fried rice that I just kind of longingly stared at wishing I had have thought of it first.

-Not forgetting that this is a Fusion establishment, if sushi isn’t your thing there are plenty of other choices.
-The steak kabob, pork chops and steaks come in cave man size.
-I always get a kick out of patron’s faces when any of those entrees are placed in front of them.
+Don't' forget that this is a Fusion establishment; if sushi isn’t your thing there are plenty of other choices.
+The steak kabob, pork chops, and steaks come in cave man size.
+I always get a kick out of patron’s faces when any of those entrées are placed in front of them.
 It’s this overwhelming moment of shock, awe and watching them say, “how am I supposed to eat all this?”
 I’ve seen couples and friends order these items and split them due to how large they are, and it’s a really great idea.
 There’s also the Jim’s Fusion rice which is beef, chicken and shrimp fried rice with a garlic butter sauce drizzled over the top.

 Marcs Fusion Café is located at 4133 Charles Street, Rockford, IL 61108 (815.713.2563)